Nokia 9 Launch Reportedly Teased As Company Promises The ‘Most Awaited Phone’ Of 2018

 It may have been years since Nokia was last considered a force to be reckoned with in the smartphone space, but the company is still a leading manufacturer of “feature phones,” or more affordable, less sophisticated handsets mostly aimed at consumers from emerging markets.
-Despite all that, the Nokia 9 is rumored to be making its debut soon as a flagship device like the Samsung Galaxy S9 and iPhone X, and the company appears to have teased the new phone’s imminent arrival in a recent tweet, according to recent reports.
+Despite all that, the Nokia 9 is rumored to be making its debut soon as a flagship device, like the Samsung Galaxy S9 and iPhone X, and the company appears to have teased the new phone’s imminent arrival in a recent tweet, according to recent reports.

 Although the teaser did not provide any clues as to whether the Nokia 9 will be unveiled on Tuesday, Android Authority wrote that there’s a good chance the purported flagship phone will indeed be revealed on that day, given how the device is rumored to be released sometime in September.
 TechRadar, however, speculated that the lack of leaks and rumors has been rather peculiar, and a possible sign that Nokia might be revealing something completely different during Tuesday’s event.